Kapilar: Early life

 Kapilar was born in Thiruvadhavur in the Pandyan Kingdom.
 Initially a poet at the Pandyan court, he left Madurai at an early age to travel across various kingdoms.
 Kapilar heard about the generosity and virtue of Vēl Pāri, a powerful Vēlir King who ruled over Parambunādu and paid him a visit.
 He became a friend and confidant of Pāri and stayed with him until the latter's death, serving as the chief poet and minister at the Pāri's court.
-Kowmareeshwari suggests he was born about mid 1st-century CE, while Martha Ann Shelby states he most likely was born about 140 CE.
+Kowmareeshwari suggests he was born about mid-1st century CE, while Martha Ann Shelby states he most likely was born about 140 CE.

 Kapilar sang about a number of kings such as Agudhai, Irungovel, Selva Kadungo Vazhiyadhan, Cheramaan Maandharancheral Irumborai, Ori, Nalli, Malayamaan Thirumudikkaari, Malayan, Vichikkon, Vaiyavi Koperum Pegan, Vel Pari.
 Kapilar has sung on King Selva Kadungovaliyadhan, which appears as the seventh group of verses in the Pathitrupathu.
 The king honoured Kapilar with 100,000 gold coins and a country under his control.
 Kapilar remained close with other contemporary poets such as Avvaiyar and Paranar.

 Siege of Parambu

-The three crowned Tamil kings Cheras, Cholas and Pandyas expanded their kingdoms ruthlessly and turned their attention towards independent Vēlir Kings thus turning them into subordinates or eliminating them to annexe their kingdoms.
+The three crowned Tamil kings Cheras, Cholas and Pandyas expanded their kingdoms ruthlessly and turned their attention towards independent Vēlir Kings thus turning them into subordinates or eliminating them to annex their kingdoms.
 They laid siege to the heavily fortified country of Parambu, but Vēl Pāri refused to give in and the war dragged for years.
 Kabilar approached the kings and asked them to turn back describing his patron Pari as an unconquerable warrior (excerpt from Purananuru: song 109):

 You may think Pāri's mountain is easy to conquer.
 Even though the three of you with your gigantic royal drums lay siege to it..Like the sky is his mountain.
 Like the stars in the sky are its springs.
 Even though your elephants are tied to every tree, your chariots spread through every field, you will not take it by fighting.
 He will not surrender it by the sword.
 But here: I know how you can win it.
 If you play little lutes, their strings of rubbed twine, have your dancing women come behind with thick, fragrant hair, and go to him dancing and singing, he will give you his mountain and his whole land.

 After a long war, Vēl Pāri was killed by treachery.
 Purananuru, song (112) of Pāri's daughters on his death:

 That day in that white moonlight, we had our father, and no one could take the hill.
 This day in this white moonlight, kings with drums beating victory, have taken over our hill, and we have no father.